Below is a list of our peer reviewers and observers and their respective bios, also available for download:

 Mukundan’s research focuses on fuel cells, electrochemical gas sensors and energy storage devices.
 He is a steering committee member for the Department of Energy’s Fuel Cell Consortium for Performance and Durability (FC-PAD), where he coordinates the thrust area Operando Evaluation (i.e. evaluation of working fuel cells to determine how to improve the performance and durability).
 The thrust area includes benchmarking, accelerated stress testing, and contaminants.
 He is the co-inventor of six U.S. patents, has authored more than 125 papers, and is the principal investigator of a 2017 Los Alamos Laboratory Directed Research and Development (LDRD) project titled “Flow Cells for Scalable Energy Conversion and Storage.”

-Mukundan has received the Electrochemical Society’s J.B Wagner Award of the High Temperature Materials Division and the Sensor Division Outstanding Achievement Award, the highest recognition the division can bestow on an ECS member.
+Mukundan is a fellow of the Electrochemical Society has received the Electrochemical Society’s J.B Wagner Award of the High Temperature Materials Division and the Sensor Division Outstanding Achievement Award, the highest recognition the division can bestow on an ECS member.
 He is also the technical editor for ECS journals in the area of sensors and measurement sciences, and previously served on the Board of Directors and as chair of the Sensor Division.

 He earned a Ph.D. in materials science and engineering from the University of Pennsylvania, and joined Los Alamos in 1997 as a postdoctoral fellow.
 He became a staff scientist in 1999.